ssvlabs/ssv-keys/README.md

 - output-folder (of) = Target folder path to output the key shares file
 - owner-address (oa) = The cluster owner address
 - owner-nonce (on) = The nonce of the owner within the SSV contract (increments after each validator registration), obtained using the ssv-scanner tool
+- multi-shares (ms) = Keystore path will accept multiple keystores from a folder path, all files must have the same password.
 ```bash
 # single file
 yarn cli shares --keystore=keystore.json --password=test --operator-ids=1,2,3,4 --operator-keys=LS..,LS..,LS..,LS.. --output-folder=./ --owner-address=... --owner-nonce=..